Graduate Program Overview

 - Students who have already completed a master's degree, with the recommendation of their faculty advisor, may petition to waive those courses they have completed elsewhere.
 To evaluate a request for a course waiver, the Department Head will appoint a faculty member typically responsible for teaching the courses to be waived to assess the student's background in the areas covered by the core courses in question.

 - Master's Thesis.
-Ideally, this should be completed by the end of the second year.
+Ideally, this should be completed by the end of the third year (6th semester).
 Students who enter the program with a Masters degree may be required to do a Masters level project if, in the opinion of the supervising committee, the previous thesis was not of sufficient quality or not based on empirical research.

 - Preliminary Examination.
 This examination, usually taken following completion of core courses and the Master's requirements, covers the student's area of concentration and tests a high level of competence.
 A complete statement of the regulations governing this examination is presented in Section IV.